 A bachelor's degree is the minimum education requirement to teach GED preparation courses in most states.
 Many colleges and universities offer majors, minors, or specializations in adult education.
 In some states, those who already hold a bachelor's degree in another field may meet licensure requirements by completing a stand-alone teacher preparation program or workshop.
 Most teacher education programs include a substantial student teaching experience.
 Aspiring GED instructors should check their states' licensure requirements before selecting a program.

-- Get teaching experience.
-While still enrolled in school, future GED instructors can seek out internships or volunteer teaching opportunities in adult education.
-Having experience in addition to student teaching may help future teachers stand out on the job market.
+For the best chance at success, aspiring GED instructors should get teaching experience.
+While still enrolled in school, future GED instructors should seek out internships or volunteer teaching opportunities in adult education.
+Having experience in addition to student teaching will help future teachers stand out in the job market.